 The RRRCs, which are 2nd LoD Committees, are responsible for ensuring the oversight, governance and coordination of the management of reputational risk in the respective region of DB Group.
-DB Group Reputational Risk Committee is responsible for ensuring the oversight, governance and coordination of the management of reputational risk at DB Group on behalf of the Group Risk Committee and the Management Board.
+The RRRCs meet, as a minimum, on a quarterly basis with ad hoc meetings as required.
+The Group Reputational Risk Committee ("GRRC") is responsible for ensuring the oversight, governance and coordination of the management of reputational risk at DB Group on behalf of the Group Risk Committee and the MB.
 Additionally, the GRRC reviews cases with a Group wide impact and in exceptional circumstances, those that could not be resolved at a regional level.